 The Beats brand has had quite the ride.
 Probably with more humble beginnings, it has blown up to being a cultural icon.
 So much so that Apple paid up a boggling $3 billion to buy the company out, in 2014.
 So where are we a couple years later?
+And do they meet the Key Factors look for in the Best Headphones?

 The Studio Wireless is the current flagship, packing all the bells and whistles that are technologically possible in a headphone today.
 Bluetooth wireless?
 Check.
 Noise Cancellation?
 Check.
 Big Battery?
 Check.
 Let’s find out if this is your ultimate headset in our Beats Studio Wireless Review.